Namibian Defence Force: Joint Operations Directorate

-The Joint Operations Directorate is the only directorate headed by a two star Flag/Air/General Officer.
-Its role is to coordinate and conduct combined Operations, implement plans and doctrines in the force.
+The Joint Operations Directorate is the only directorate headed by a two-star Flag/Air/General Officer.
+Its role is to coordinate and conduct combined Operations and implement plans and doctrines in the force.
 The first Director of Operation in 1990 was Brigadier General Martin Shalli.

 Defence Health Services

 The Force's Defence Health Services provides medical services to service personnel, it operates sick bays at all bases and units as well the military hospitals.